Biden admin plans to exempt some Taliban-era Afghan civil servants from US terror-related entry restrictions

 TENNESSEE REPUBLICANS DEMAND ANSWERS FROM DHS ON RESETTLEMENT OF AFGHANS IN THE STATE

-Another administration official told Fox News that the move's status is "pre-decisional."
+The official told Fox News that the move's status is "pre-decisional."

 The planning document also notes that TRIG exemptions have occurred periodically and that exemptions have included those who offered material support under duress for voluntary provisions of medical care and membership of a number of groups.
 It also says that an individual will only be considered for an exemption if the evacuee has passed "all background checks and pose[s] no danger to the safety and security of the United States, and other threshold requirements."